 In a well-known study published in the Journal of the American Veterinary Medical Association, 27 home-cooked recipes for dogs with cancer were evaluated.
 These recipes came from books and internet sources.
 Unfortunately, none of the recipes met the minimum nutritional contents required for a commercial adult dog food diet.

 It is extremely difficult to formulate a recipe that will meet all of your dog's nutritional needs.
-If you're considering feeding your pet a homemade dog food for cancer, you must work with a veterinarian or canine nutritionist.
+If you're considering feeding your pet homemade dog food for cancer, you must work with a veterinarian or canine nutritionist.

 ALSO READ: 10 Cancer Causing Foods for Dogs